MetaflameDragon/autotag-action/README.md

+# Preamble

+This is a fork of phish108's autotag-action, I wanted to quickly patch a few things in it for myself, as well as possibly add a feature or two.

+Previous description follows below:

+---

 # Autotag

 A lightning fast autotagger for `semver`-tagging.
 It helps you to stay on top of your release management and release your code quickly and often through GitHub's tag-based release functions just by pushing to your repository.